darkchylde/decentralized-identifiers/did-core.md

 * **verifiable method**

     A set of parameters that can be used together with a process or protocol to independently verify a proof.
+For e.g. a public key can be used as verification method with respect to a digital signature, in this case, it verifies that the signer possessed the associated private key.

+* **verification relationship**

+    Relationship between **DID subject** and **a verification method**.

+* **Universally Unique Identifier(UUID)**

+    A type of globally unique identifier.
+    Similar to DIDs, that is UUIDs **do not require a centralized registration authority** UUIDs differ from DIDs in that they are **not resolvable** or **cryptographically-verifiable**

 # How does DID work ?